 But as former US Secretary of Defense Donald Rumsfeld noted, there are also "unknown unknowns – the ones we don't know we don't know".
-So, the UK Major Ports Group has also undertaken an ‘open innovation’ competition – a ‘Digital Dragons' Den’ – inviting input from anyone with good ideas on how the digital revolution could transform the port of tomorrow.
+So, the UK Major Ports Group has also undertaken a Dragons' Den-style ‘open innovation’ competition – inviting input from anyone with good ideas on how the digital revolution could transform the port of tomorrow.
 We’ve had some fascinating input, from start-ups to the biggest names in port equipment and data technology.
 The ability to streamline supply chains, the role of technology in future borders and improving the effectiveness of the ship and human interfaces have been strong themes.
 The authors of standout submissions are preparing for their ‘Den’ with the UKMPG Board, made up of the CEOs of the largest port operators in the UK, later this month (November).

 At the heart of all of these activities is a determination by the major operators that ports will play as crucial a role in the fourth industrial revolution as they have in its predecessors.
 This determination from port operators, taken together with the right enabling pre-trade and pro-investment policy frameworks from Government, is what will build the powerhouse ports needed for post-Brexit Britain, further boosting the UK’s ability to trade with the world.